 About Gabriela Gandel

-As an experienced leader of innovative global organizations, organizational and personal development consultant, and experiential learning designer Gabriela is committed to building organizations and systems that enable people and the planet to thrive and meaningful visions to get accomplished.
-She spent her last 10 years working as a manager or consultant with a mix of not-for-profit and for-profit global organizations spanning over 50 countries around the world.
+As an experienced leader of innovative global organizations, organizational and personal development consultant, and experiential learning designer Gabriela is committed to building organizations and systems that enable people and the planet to thrive and accomplish meaningful visions.
+She spent her last 10 years as a manager or consultant with a mix of not-for-profit and for-profit global organizations spanning over 50 countries worldwide.
 As a manager, she worked for AIESEC International and Romania, Future Considerations, and Impact Hub.
 As a consultant, her clients included HSBC, KPMG, BP, TATE Britain, and 10 key art galleries in England, ProVita Romania, RoPot, Human Invest.

 Throughout her career, Gabriela had coaching engagements with over 40+ leaders.
 Currently, she happily works for the Impact Hub network as an Executive Director, helping build a global infrastructure for catalyzing and scaling social enterprises and change-making businesses that address the key issues of our time.
 And with this pursuing her stand of connected humanity acting as a power for good.